Meet the DC Mom Who's Cross-Country Skiing Across Norway in Freezing Temperatures to Raise Money for Her Daughter's Rare Disease | Washingtonian (DC)

 “This had been such a journey for us over the years and this need to do a physical journey as part of this endurance run for a cure was just calling me,” she says.
 “I need [it] as a cathartic [way] of processing this disease.”

 While Reynolds played soccer in college and has always been active, this journey has required taking her fitness to another level.
-In February, she’ll be skiing nine miles a day for nine days in temperatures that can reach negative 20 degrees Fahrenheit.
+In February, she’ll be skiing 16 miles a day for nine days in temperatures that can reach negative 20 degrees Fahrenheit.
 And she’ll also be pulling a sled holding around 80 pounds of gear.
 By the time it’s done, she’ll basically have completed the equivalent of eight marathons, Reynolds says.

 Some of the biggest dangers of the trip will be hypothermia and severe dehydration, she says.
 Cross-country skiing is a highly aerobic exercise, so Reynolds will have to stop every hour-and-a-half to drink water, but she can only pause for a minute, or else her sweat will begin to cool and put her at risk of hypothermia.